IBM/mi-reinforcement-learning/README.md

 Additionally it depends on the following external libraries:
    * Boost - library of free (open source) peer-reviewed portable C++ source libraries.
    * Eigen - a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
+   * OpenGL/GLUT - a cross-language, cross-platform application programming interface for rendering 2D and 3D vector graphics.
    * OpenBlas (optional) - An optimized library implementing BLAS routines.
 If present - used for fastening operation on matrices.
    * Doxygen (optional) - Tool for generation of documentation.
    * GTest (optional) - Framework for unit testing.